JazminVidal/gop-dnn-epadb/README.md

 1. If not already done, download and install Kaldi (http://kaldi-asr.org/).
 As suggested during the installation, do not forget to add the path of the Kaldi binaries into $HOME/.bashrc

+2. Download Epa-DB from ().
+The folder contains the subsample of 30 speakers, 15 male and 15 female, necessary to run this experiment.
+Each directory contains waveforms and transcripts.
+Put it under kaldi/egs/epadb

-2. Download Epa-DB from
+3. Download Librispeech ASR model from https://kaldi-asr.org/models/m13

 ## How to install
 To install this repository, do the following steps:

-1. Make sure all the recommendations in the “Prerequisites” sections are installed and are correctly working
+1. Make sure all the recommendations in the “Prerequisites” sections are installed, correctly working or complete.

 2. Clone the epadb repository:
 ```